hadiasghari/pyasn/README.md

     pyasn_util_convert.py --single <Downloaded RIB File> <ipasn_db_file_name>

-**NOTE** These scripts are by default installed to ``/usr/local/bin`` and can be executed directly.
+**NOTE:** These scripts are by default installed to ``/usr/local/bin`` and can be executed directly.
 If you installed the package to a user directory, these scripts will not be on the path and you will have to invoke them by navigating to the folder in which they have been copied (e.g. ``~/.local/bin``).

 We also provide download links to a large number of previously generated IPASN data files.
-They are weekly snapshots of the Routeviews data, from 2005 onwards.
-They are available here: http://data.3tu.nl/repository/uuid:d4d23b8e-2077-4592-8b47-cb476ad16e12
+These are based on weekly  snapshots of the Routeviews data from 2005-2015, accessible here: http://data.3tu.nl/repository/uuid:d4d23b8e-2077-4592-8b47-cb476ad16e12